jianhuupenn/SpaGCN/README.md

 Toy data and results can be downloaded at: https://drive.google.com/drive/folders/1zten54vkjorp26T4iD0ApQGa9ut5eY42?usp=sharing

 #### New Features!
-For users who are new to Python, we provide an Easy Mode SpaGCN!
+For users who are new to Python, we provide an Easy Mode SpaGCN.
 The parameter setting and intermedium steps are simplified.
 <br>
 Important Notes: This easy mode ONLY have basic features and is ONLY for analysis purpose.
 <br>